 Jim: How do you awaken their hearts to the need to discuss this?
 Why is this so important to God?

-Jim: Well, and we need to put that in neon lights because you’re never going to win somebody to a position through just brutal disregard.
+Jim: Well, and we need to put that in neon lights because you’re never gonna win somebody to a position through just brutal disregard.

 Scott: That’s right.

 Jim: There has to be mutual respect, I think.
 Would you agree with that?

 Scott: Yeah.
 You’ve got to build friendships.
 You’ve got to build relationships.
 In fact, people are surprised that the former president of the ACLU, Nadine Strossen, is a friend of mine.
 Though we debate abortion on college campuses across the U.S., she’s a friend.
 I consider her that.
 And though we go after each other on the content of the debate, there’s no personal attacks.
 And I think that’s the biblical way.

 Jim: I would agree wholeheartedly.
 In taking a pro-life position, you’ve really boiled it all down to one central issue, and that is, the preborn child is human, not becoming human, but is human.
 How does a conversation about that begin with someone who may hold an entirely different view?